maalurprograms/K335/README.md

 # K335 (LinxUp)

-A android app to follow different social media sources and people that makes a central feed with all posts tweets etc.
+An android app to follow different social media sources and people that makes a central feed with all posts tweets etc.

 Social Media Supported Platforms:
   - Youtube